LGBTQ rights in Utah: Discrimination protections

 On March 6, 2015, the Utah State Senate passed Utah SB 296 in a 23–5 vote.
 The law bans discrimination based on sexual orientation and gender identity in employment and housing (public accommodation not included) with exemptions for religious organizations and their affiliates such as schools and hospitals, as well as the Boy Scouts.
 The bill also would protect employees from being fired for talking about religious or moral beliefs, as long as the speech was reasonable and not harassing or disruptive.
 The measure was backed by the LDS Church.
 It was approved by the state House on March 11, in a 65–10 vote.
 On March 12, 2015, Governor Gary Herbert signed the bill into law.

 Prior to that, Representative Christine Johnson (D-Salt Lake) sponsored an anti-discrimination bill, H.B.
 89 ("Antidiscrimination Act Amendments"), in 2008.
 The bill, however, failed to pass the State Legislature.
 It would have prohibited employment discrimination based on sexual orientation or gender identity.
 She reintroduced the bill unsuccessfully in 2009 and 2010.
 She also sponsored H.B.
 128 ("Antidiscrimination Study Related to Employment and Housing") in 2010.
 The bill would have required a study of employment and housing discrimination based on sexual orientation or gender identity.

 Governor Gary Herbert appointed openly gay Brian Doughty in 2011 to replace Utah Representative Jackie Biskupski (D-Salt Lake) when she resigned from the Utah House of Representatives.

 In March 2020, the Utah State Legislature passed a bill banning offensive number plates on vehicles on the basis of sexual orientation or gender identity, among other categories such as religion, sex or race.

 Common Ground Initiative

 In response to the adoption in 2008 of California's Proposition 8, Equality Utah leaders launched the group's Common Ground Initiative.
 The initiative included the introduction of five bills to the Utah Legislature to protect the equal rights of LGBTQ people in the state.
-The bills reflected the opinion of the LDS Church leaders who had said that they did not object to the legislation.
-Human Rights Campaign leaders delivered 27,000 letters to church leaders in support of the legislation.
-LDS Church leaders declined to comment on the matter.
+Human Rights Campaign leaders delivered 27,000 letters to church leaders in support of the legislation; the Church had previously published a statement saying that it did not object to the bills.
 The measures of the initiative failed, some in committee.

 In response to the LDS Church statements, Equality Utah leaders lobbied successfully for the adoption of similar bills in 12 counties and cities in the state including: Salt Lake County, Salt Lake City, West Valley City, Ogden, Taylorsville, Logan, Murray, Summit County, Midvale, Grand County, Park City and Moab.